Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Positive leaves

-Finally, we can also determine the Veech group of a positive leaf as a translation surface, Theorem~\ref{thm:Veech} for positive leaves.
+Finally, we can determine the Veech group of a positive leaf seen as a translation surface and hence prove Theorem~\ref{thm:Veech} for positive leaves.

-\begin{prop} The Veech group of a positive leaf is a conjugate of $\textnormal{SL}(2,\,\mathbb Z)$. \end{prop}
+\begin{prop} The Veech group of a positive leaf is a conjugate of $\slz$. \end{prop}

-\begin{proof} The action of $g\in\glplus$ takes one positive leaf with absolute period group $\Gamma$ to one with $g\Gamma$.
-Since the translation structure of the leaf is characterized by its absolute period group, the Veech group is exactly the stabilizer of $\Gamma$ in $\glplus$, which is a conjugate of $\textnormal{SL}(2,\,\mathbb Z)$.
-This can also be proved by looking at the torus chamber: any element in the Veech group must leave the set of primitive elements in $\Gamma$ invariant. \end{proof}
+\begin{proof} The action of \(\glplus\) on the (marked or unmarked) stratum commutes with the period character.
+Therefore, the action of an element \(g\in\glplus\) takes one positive leaf with absolute period group $\Gamma$ to another positive leaf whose absolute period group is \(g\Gamma\).
+Since the translation structure of the leaf is characterized by its absolute period group, the Veech group is exactly the stabilizer of \(\Gamma\) in \(\glplus\), which is a conjugate of $\slz$.
+This can also be proved by looking at the torus chamber: any element in the Veech group must leave the set of primitive elements in \(\Gamma\) invariant. \end{proof}